mnikulenkov/pico-project-template/README.md

 Usage: execute [run.sh](project_template/run.sh)
 Type '*stop*' in main tab to finish.

 **WARNING!** If you forcibly close the WezTerm window while the board is stopped at a breakpoint, the board may hang, requiring you to unplug it and manually flash the [auto-bootsel binary](auto-bootsel/bin) while holding the BOOTSEL button.
 To avoid this, before finishing, make sure to clear all breakpoints and resume program execution.
 If your program is halted at a breakpoint, the board may freeze unless you re-flash or reconnect it to power source.
-In all active GDB prompts, execute '*f*' to delete breakpoints and continue.
+In all active GDB prompts, execute 'f' to delete breakpoints and continue.

 Notice:
 1. Flashing with [auto-bootsel binary](auto-bootsel/bin) should be performed only once per each pico